Increase performance with a faster HTTP client

 resp.failure(f"'bar' had an unexpected value: {resp.js['bar']}")

 For a complete example, see rest.py.
-That also shows how you can use inheritance to provide behaviours specific to your REST API that are common to multiple requests/testplans.
+That also shows how you can use inheritance to provide behaviors specific to your REST API that are common to multiple requests/testplans.

 Note